psychrider/Trai-Game/README.md

-# Trai-Game
+# Trie-Game
-Dictionary and Game using TRAI Data Structure.
+Dictionary and Game using TRIE Data Structure.